 I still to this day don’t know why coach chose me out of all the other walk-ons.. but I am thankful she did.
-I ran with my heart and I knew I had more to prove than everyone that came in on scholarships.
+I ran with my heart and I knew I had more to prove that everyone that came in on scholarships.
 (I also didn’t have a car… so I got a lot more miles in than most people.
-Outside all the running I was walking 5-14 miles a day to and from, and around school) By the end of the first season I was granted a athletic scholarship and the following year I was team captain…
+Outside all the running I was walking 5-14 miles a day to and from, and around school) By the end of the first season, I was granted an athletic scholarship and the following year I was team captain…

 |Ben doing what he does best|

 What and When was your first 5k time?
 What and when was your fastest 5k time?

 What kind of workouts did you do to get that fast?